teddy-swap/cardano-metadata-service/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This ia simple Cardano Offchain Token Registry API Server implementation written in .NET/C#.
+This is a simple Cardano Offchain Token Registry API Server implementation written in .NET/C#.
 For more information about the Cardano Offchain Token Registry, check out the official Cardano Foundation repository: https://github.com/cardano-foundation/cardano-token-registry.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>